RIDE THE TOUR FEBRUARY 2-10, 2019. SUFFER SO THOSE AFFECTED BY PARKINSON'S DON'T HAVE TO.

 The Davis Phinney Foundation is committed to supporting programs and research that deliver inspiration, information and tools that will enable people living with Parkinson’s to take more control in managing their disease.
 The DPF was founded in 2004 by Olympic medalist and cycling great, Davis Phinney, who was diagnosed with Parkinson’s in 2000 at the age of 40.

 Davis Phinney is one of our heroes from the 80s.
 He was a professional cyclist with an impressive palmares who won (among many other things) two stages of the Tour de France.
 His wife, Connie Carpenter, was the 1984 Olympic Gold Medalist in the first Women’s Road Race and a World Champion on the track.
-Davis, who has Parkinson’s disease, set up the Davis Phinney Foundation to help people with Parkinson’s live better lives now.
+Davis set up the Davis Phinney Foundation to help people with Parkinson’s live better lives now.
 Davis and Connie are our ToS 2018 Race Patrons.
-Their son is Taylor Phinney of the Cannondale-Drapac Pro Cycling Team.
+Their son is Taylor Phinney of the EF Education First–Drapac p/b Cannondale professional cycling team and their daughter, Kelsey, is a World Cup-level nordic skier.

 Listen to The Sufferfest Podcast: Everybody Hurts with Davis Phinney and Connie Carpenter-Phinney